abhijeethreddy-ai/SumOfArray/README.md

-# SumOfArray

-SumOfArray is a simple Java program that demonstrates how to calculate the sum of elements in an array using a for-each loop.
+Sum of Array is a simple Java program that demonstrates how to calculate the sum of elements in an array using a for-each loop.
 The program initializes an array with a fixed set of integers and then computes and prints their sum.

 Features
 Iterates through an array of integers.